JuliaMolSim/Molly.jl/docs/src/documentation.md

 ## Performance tips

 Here is a checklist to ensure that you are getting the optimal performance from your simulations:
 - On CPU, you should tune the `n_threads` argument to [`simulate!`](@ref).
 If running on a single thread, it should be `1`.
 Otherwise you should try various values, including larger than the number of threads available to Julia (which balances the load appropriately).
 Make sure to start Julia with as many threads as possible using `-t`.
-Generally, `Float32` is not much faster than `Float64` on CPU.
+Generally, `Float32` is not much faster than `Float64` on CPU so `Float64` is the default float type.
-- On GPU, using `Float32` will give vastly better performance.
+- On GPU, using `Float32` will give vastly better performance and is the default float type.
 You can try changing the number of threads for each kernel as described in the [GPU acceleration](@ref) section, but the defaults are generally suitable for modern hardware.
 Multiple simulations can be run on different GPUs using `device!`.
 It is not currently possible to split one simulation onto multiple devices.
-- If you run a simulation using CUDA GPUs, Molly has available a `Molly.optimize_cuda_launch_config!(sys)` function.
-This will atomatically test several launch parameters for the CUDA kernels and select the most performant ones.
+- If you run a simulation using CUDA GPUs, the `Molly.optimize_cuda_launch_config!(sys)` function can be used to automatically test several launch parameters for the CUDA kernels and select the most performant ones.
+This is done automatically when setting a system up from a file.
 - Run a short `simulate!` call once to ensure JIT compilation.
 You can run it on `deepcopy(sys)` if you don't want to affect `sys`, though beware of side effects like writing out trajectory files and consider using `run_loggers=false`.
 - Make sure all arrays, such as coordinates and velocities, are concretely typed.
 - In general, using units doesn't slow things down as described in the [Units](@ref) section, but you could try running without units.